Track Metrics The SideKit SDK provides multiple ways to send analytics signals. This data powers your dashboard charts and allows you to build targeted version gates based on user behavior. Make sure you've configured the SDK with your API key before sending any signals to ensure they are tracked co

 Go to the General tab and look for the Identity section.

-::: Bundle IDs are case-sensitive!
-Double-check for any accidental capital letters or spaces. # Track Metrics The SideKit SDK provides multiple ways to send analytics signals.
+Reply to a whole group in one action to close the loop with every user who reported the same issue — a great way to tell people a fix has shipped. # Track Metrics The SideKit SDK provides multiple ways to send analytics signals.
 This data powers your dashboard charts and allows you to build targeted version gates based on user behavior.
 Make sure you've configured the SDK with your API key before sending any signals to ensure they are tracked correctly. ## Add Your Custom Signal in the Dashboard Signals UI Navigate to the `Settings` page for your app and add your signal in the `Custom Signals` section.
 Here `purchases` is a custom signal we've chosen to track for this app.
 This whitelists the signal name and SideKit will accept data for this signal. ## Sending Signals :::react-native You can track events in your app using two primary methods, depending on how much detail you need. ::: ### 1.
 Simple Key The simplest way to send a signal is with just a key string.
 This is perfect for binary events (like "session\_start"). :::react-native ```ts const { sendSignal } = useSideKit(); sendSignal("user_login") ``` ::: ### 2.
 Key-Value Pairs Send a signal with both a key and a value.
 SideKit automatically generates pie charts in your dashboard for the distribution of these values. :::react-native ```ts sendSignal("purchase_amount", "99.99") ``` ::: *** ## Bulk Tracking If you have multiple events that happen simultaneously, you can batch them into a single call: :::react-native ```ts const { sendSignals } = useSideKit(); sendSignals([ { key: "page_view", value: "home" }, { key: "interaction", value: "header_clicked" } ]) ``` ::: ## Best Practices

 Batch when possible : If sending multiple signals in a loop, batch them into an array to reduce network requests.
 Use descriptive keys : Choose clear, consistent names (e.g., onboarding_step_1 ) to keep your dashboard organized.
 Analytics state : SideKit respects the user's analytics preference.
 If analytics is disabled, signals will be silently ignored.